Microsoft Active Accessibility: Architecture

 As just discussed, when a server calls NotifyWinEvent, USER determines which clients are interested in that particular event and calls their registered callback function.
 If no clients have registered for that event, the server's call to NotifyWinEvent is comparable to a NO-OP and the performance impact is negligible.

-For more guidelines and information on WinEvents, see Microsoft Active Accessibility.
+For more guidelines and information on WinEvents, see the Active Accessibility SDK.

 The WinEvent mechanism provides a way for servers to easily communicate with Active Accessibility clients.
 Clients often collect information by reacting to WinEvents (for example, following focus), but they are free to request information from a server at any time.